Skip to main content

 Surprise medical bills occur when patients unexpectedly receive care from out-of-network providers (for example, treatment at an in-network hospital involving an out-of-network doctor).

-• Nebraska Simplifies Youth Employment Certificate Process
+• Nebraska Simplifies Youth Employment Process

 On April 20, 2022, Nebraska amended its child labor laws to streamline the process for approving youth employment certificates.
 The amended provisions become effective on July 19, 2022.